malantonio/roku-cli/readme.markdown

 # roku-cli

 WIP cli app to control a local Roku box.
+Currently only tested on OS X.

 On first run, there will be a delay as `roku-cli` finds your local Roku via ssdp and stores the address in `~/.roku-cli.json`.